Cusp excursions for the earthquake flow on the once-punctured torus: The punctured torus

 \begin{proof} We consider a once-punctured torus with a hyperbolic metric $X \in \mathcal{T}(S_{1,1})$.
-Figure~\ref{domain} below shows a fundamental domain in the upper half plane that is chosen canonically with a given Fenchel-Nielsen coordinate with respect to $\gamma$.
+Figure~\ref{domain} below shows a fundamental domain in the upper half plane that is chosen canonically with a given Fenchel-Nielsen coordinate $(L,p/q)$ with respect to $\gamma$.

 The edges are identified by colors via hyperbolic isometries.
-The length ratio between the blue and the orange edges is equal to $p/q$.
-We use $R(L)$ to denote the injectivity radius of $\gamma$.
-Standard computation shows that
+The length ratio between the blue and the orange edges is equal to $p:q-p$.
+We use $R(L)$ to denote the length of the shortest geodesic arc with endpoints on $\gamma$.
+It is well known that $(R\circ R)(L)=L$ and

 For fixed $p/q \in (0,1)$, the systole function is realized by a simple closed curve that intersects $\gamma$ more than once when $L = \ell_\gamma(X)$ is large enough.
 We use the analogy from the flat torus case and look at the length of simple closed curves $\alpha$ that intersect $\gamma$ exactly $q$ times as seen in Figure~\ref{analogy}.